aya49/202105_sfu_cmpt_127/labs/02/README.md

 - [Guide 04](#guide-3) ([slides]()): Stream redirection

 Try "Practice" problems on repl.it; these will NOT be graded.
-Note that the SOLUTION given for Practices is just one of many possible SOLUTIONs, better ones may exist ;)
+Note that the solutions given for Practices is just one of many possible solutions, better ones may exist.
 - [Practice 01](#practice-01)
 - [Practice 02.1](#practice-021)
 - [Practice 02.2](#practice-022)